Russian 2022 war censorship laws: Application of law

 In November 2024, Ukrainian-born Russian pediatrician Nadezhda Buyanova was sentenced to 5.5 years in prison after her patient's mother reported her to the police for allegedly making pro-Ukrainian comments.
 Buyanova denied such comments, and there is no audio or video recording to prove she made them.
 A group of Russian doctors came to her defense, and a petition for her release received more than 6,000 signatures.

 In February 2025, the mother of a Russian soldier fighting in Ukraine was charged under the law after she wrote that "young guys are being put in the ground when they shouldn’t be".

+In April 2025, anti-war activist Darya Kozyreva was sentenced to two years and eight months in prison for "discrediting" the Russian Armed Forces.
+The charges concerned her social media posts opposing the invasion of Ukraine and an interview in which she described the invasion as "monstrous" and "criminal".

+In August 2025, Russian blogger and YouTuber Ilya Varlamov was sentenced in absentia to 8 years in prison by a Moscow court for spreading "fake news" about the Russian army and violating foreign agent laws.

+In June 2026, opposition politician Maksim Kruglov, deputy chair of the Yabloko party and former member of the Moscow City Duma, was sentenced to seven years in a penal colony for allegedly spreading "knowingly false information" about the Russian military in social media posts referring to civilian deaths in Bucha and Mariupol.